Bringing together African & European research communities with an inclusive astronomy conference: Summary

 \section{Summary}

 The main goal of this conference was to hold a scientific meeting, discussing timely scientific problems, but with a broader impact to integrate African researchers into the international community and to strengthen ties between the European and African scientific communities.
-According to the feedback from one participant, they reached their scientific goals for the conference, along with the bonus of ``1. unplanned research insights and collaboration directions ...; 2. appreciating the responsibility that comes with the privilege of being West-affiliated; 3. getting to know African astronomers who are great role models for everyone'' From a different perspective, ``Having greater representation of Africans really made people much more approachable.''
+According to the feedback from one participant, they reached their scientific goals for the conference, along with the bonuses of ``1. unplanned research insights and collaboration directions ...; 2. appreciating the responsibility that comes with the privilege of being West-affiliated; 3. getting to know African astronomers who are great role models for everyone.''
+From a different perspective, ``Having greater representation of Africans really made people much more approachable.''
 The social activities allowed everyone to bond, while many people noted that ``The quality of the participants' science contributions has been really impressive.''
-The feedback has been overwhelmingly positive, and there is appetite for another conference.
-We seem to have struck the balance between science and social aspects about right: as one participant noted the conference was ``really well thought out in terms of inclusivity, time table, networking opportunities, making people (especially students) feel comfortable to attend and talk to more senior researchers, super positive and supportive atmosphere, extremely interesting and high-quality science.''
+The feedback has been overwhelmingly positive, and there is appetite for another conference in the community.
+We seem to have struck the right balance between science and social aspects about right: as one participant noted the conference was ``really well thought out in terms of inclusivity, time table, networking opportunities, making people (especially students) feel comfortable to attend and talk to more senior researchers, super positive and supportive atmosphere, extremely interesting and high-quality science.''

-We have learned a lot from this entire process, from simple things like: what do people actually have to pay for if applying for a visa? and what are the logistical considerations we take for granted that may be different in other countries?
-Even the convention of putting a first name before a family name may be different across countries.
+We have learned a lot from this entire process, from simple things like: what people actually have to pay for if applying for a visa and the logistical considerations we take for granted that may be different in other countries.
+Even the convention of putting a first name before, or after, a family name differs across countries.
 The diversity of the LOC and SOC were fundamental in identifying potential issues before they arose, and problem-solving when unexpected challenges came up.
 The biggest challenges revolved around ensuring our budget would stretch to cover all of the costs we promised, and our key recommendation here is that funding requests start early, and that as much as possible should be paid for directly by the host organisations.